michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-questions_answers-.md

 You need to document the minimum SLA for data recovery.
 Which SLA should you use? <b>B. between one and 15 hours</b>
 136. You need to update the metadata of the blobs.
-Which three methods should you use to develop the solution?
+Which three methods should you use to develop the solution? <br>
 <b>Metadata.Add, SetMetadataAsync, SetPropertiesAsync</b>
 137. You develop Azure solutions.
 A .NET application needs to receive a message each time an Azure virtual machine finishes processing data.